Beyond coding agents

 Vendor-neutral on tools

 Claude Code, Codex, Copilot.
-We set up what fits your stack and measure what matters.
-We never sell tool training.
+We set up whatever fits your stack and measure what matters.
+We don't sell licenses and we don't sell tool training.

 Why do 95% of AI pilots fail?